Arbogast (magister militum): Arbogast and Eugenius

 In August 392, Arbogast nominated Eugenius, a Roman teacher of rhetoric, as the next emperor in the West.
 Whether or not the rumors surrounding the death of Valentinian II are true, contemporaries initially considered the transfer of power "legitimate, legal, Roman, and civilized".
 With the new ruler established, in 393 Arbogast travelled across the Rhine frontier to take revenge against his own Franks and their kinglets Sunno and Marcomer, who had plundered the region in the reign of Valentinian.
 The campaign, which met little opposition, included restoration of the fortress city of Cologne, an important strategic location which allowed the Romans to occupy the Rhine's eastern bank for the last time in their history.
 Furthermore, Arbogast was able to conclude a peace treaty in which the Franks promised to supply the Roman military with valuable new recruits.

 Eugenius was a Christian whose religious position had been approved by Ambrose and Theodosius I, but he was sympathetic to paganism and allowed the reopening of temples closed under Gratian and Valentinian II.
-It has been suggested, by Zosimus among others, that Arbogast chose Eugenius as part of a program of pagan revival.
-Certainly there was an increase in public pagan worship during his reign, although neither he nor Arbogast may have intended for this to be so.
+Zosimus, among others, suggests that Arbogast chose Eugenius as part of a program of pagan revival.
+Certainly public pagan worship increased during his reign, although neither he nor Arbogast may have intended for this to be so.
 It was dangerous to incur the displeasure of Theodosius, who seemed to be preparing his son Honorius, recently promoted to Augustus, to take Eugenius' place.
 Furthermore, all communication between the Eastern and Western courts was now managed by Rufinus, Theodosius' new praetorian prefect, who could poison the Emperor's mind against Arbogast and Eugenius if he wished.

-In order to shore up their legitimacy, Arbogast and Eugenius moved in April 393 to take control of Italy, a strategic and symbolic center of the Roman world.
+In order to shore up their legitimacy, Arbogast and Eugenius moved to take control of Italy, a strategic and symbolic center of the Roman world, in April 393.
 There they engaged in further gestures of goodwill towards the pagan community, appointing the polytheist nobleman Virius Nicomachus Flavianus as Prefect of Italy, and permitting the restoration of the Altar of Victory and other pagan symbols removed by stricter Christian emperors.
-It was said that they threatened to turn the basilica at Mediolanum into a stable for their horses.
+Reportedly they threatened to turn the basilica at Mediolanum into a stable for their horses.
 When, in 394, Theodosius decided that Eugenius must be eliminated, he justified the conflict as a holy war.
 The Eastern and Western forces had a single, decisive engagement, the Battle of the Frigidus.